 Change the radio button to face and click on “E” to extrude; using a mouse courser we can place the newly excluded face as its desired geometry location.

 By extruding the face, the connected edges will also create faces to be connected from all sides with the extruding geometry, as shown in the image.
 The surrounding 4 faces on each side ( left, right, top and bottom) will be created along with the extrude of the new face.

 Step 5: Both vertices and edge extrude together

 In vertices, mode holds the alt key to select an edge and its connecting vertices on both sides to extrude all at once. by this selection, we can extrude 2 vertices and 1 edge connecting them and position them as required.

 Above, we have selected the respective edge and vertices.
 Click on “E” to exclude and move them to the location using a mouse courser as shown in the below image.

 We can select individual vertices or edge or face to get their individual projections separately.
 This takes time and also depends on the project requirements.

-When we extrude individual faces as selected.
-There is a chance to have gap between them as they both are extruded and projected individual as shown in image.
+When we extrude individual faces as selected, there is a chance to have a gap between them as they both are extruded and projected individuals, as shown in the image.

 Step 7: Extruding together